Conveniently located to serve The Woodlands, Houston, and Shenandoah

 Planning Your Surgery

-The surgeon will examine and measure your breasts, and will probably photograph them for reference during surgery and afterwards.
+The surgeon will examine and measure your breasts, and will probably photograph them for reference during surgery and afterward.
 (The photographs may also be used in the processing of your insurance coverage.)
-He or she will discuss the variables that may affect the procedure-such as your age, the size and shape of your breasts, and the condition of your skin.
+He or she will discuss the variables that may affect the procedure such as your age, the size and shape of your breasts, and the condition of your skin.
 You should also discuss where the nipple and areola will be positioned; they’ll be moved higher during the procedure, and should be approximately even with the crease beneath your breasts.

 Your surgeon should describe the procedure in detail, explaining its risks and limitations and making sure you understand the scarring that will result.
 The surgeon should also explain the anesthesia he or she will use, the facility where the surgery will be performed, and the costs.
 (Some insurance companies will pay for breast reduction if it’s medically necessary; however, they may require that a certain amount of breast tissue be removed.
 Check your policy, and have your surgeon write a predetermination letter if required.)